Hochschwab (2277 m) is the highest mountain in the Hochschwab mountain range in Upper Styria, Austria.

 • Route: Bodenbauer (restaurant), Trawiesalm (meadow), G’hackte (easy secured route), Fleischer Biwak (shelter) – Hochschwab (mountain peak) – Schiestlhaus – Fleischer Biwak – Häuslalm (mountain hut) – Bodenbauer

-• Where to Stay: Pension Gierlinger (budget), Hotel Post Karlon (midrange) in Aflenz
+• Where to Stay: Der Bodenbauer (budget) in St. Ilgen, or Pension Gierlinger (budget) in Aflenz

 Getting to the Alpengasthof Bodenbauer Trailhead

-You need a car to reach the trailhead, as there is no public transit to Alpengasthof Bodenbauer (Google Maps).
+You need a car to reach the trailhead, as there is no public transit connection to Der Bodenbauer (Google Maps).

 There’s a large parking lot next to the guesthouse, where you can park for free.